dimagi/commcare-hq/corehq/motech/openmrs/docs/index.rst

 This example uses two form question values, "/data/height" and "/data/lost_follow_up/visit_type".
-They are sent as values of OpenMRS concepts 5090AAAAAAAAAAAAAAAAAAAAAAAAAAAA and e1e055a2-1d5f-11e0-b929-000c29ad1d07 respectively.
+They are sent as values of OpenMRS concepts "5090AAAAAAAAAAAAAAAAAAAAAAAAAAAA" and "e1e055a2-1d5f-11e0-b929-000c29ad1d07" respectively.

 The OpenMRS concept that corresponds to the form question "/data/height" accepts a numeric value.

 The concept for "/data/lost_follow_up/visit_type" accepts a discrete set of values.
-For this we use a "FormQuestionMap" to map form question values, in this example "Search" and "Support", to their corresponding concept UUIDs in OpenMRS.
+For this we use ``FormQuestionMap`` to map form question values, in this example "Search" and "Support", to their corresponding concept UUIDs in OpenMRS.

-The "case_property" setting for ObservationMappings is optional.
-If it is set, when Observations are imported from OpenMRS (see [Atom Feed Integration](#atom-feed-integration) below) then the given case property will be updated with the value from OpenMRS.
-If the ObservationMapping is a "FormQuestionMap" with a "value_map" (like the "last_visit_type" example above), then the CommCare case will be updated with the CommCare value that corresponds to the OpenMRS value's UUID.
+The ``case_property`` setting for ``ObservationMapping`` is optional.

-Set the UUIDs of Visit type and Encounter type appropriately according to the context of the form in the CommCare app.
+If it is set, when Observations are imported from OpenMRS (see :ref:`atom_feed_integration-label` below) then the given case property will be updated with the value from OpenMRS.
+If the observation mapping is uses ``FormQuestionMap`` or ``CasePropertyMap`` with ``value_map`` (like the "last_visit_type" example above), then the CommCare case will be updated with the CommCare value that corresponds to the OpenMRS value's UUID.

-"openmrs_start_datetime" is an optional setting.
-By default, MOTECH will set the start of the Visit and the Encounter to the time when the form was completed on the mobile worker's device.
+Set the UUIDs of ``openmrs_visit_type`` and ``openmrs_encounter_type`` appropriately according to the context of the form in the CommCare app.

-To change which timestamp is used, the following "form questions" are
+``openmrs_start_datetime`` is an optional setting.
+By default, MOTECH will set the start of the visit and the encounter to the time when the form was completed on the mobile worker's device.

-available:
+To change which timestamp is used, the following values for ``form_question`` are available:

 * "/metadata/timeStart": The timestamp, according to the mobile worker's device, when the form was started
 * "/metadata/timeEnd": The timestamp, according to the mobile worker's